Frozen Pipe Damage Insurance Claims: A Risk in Winter

 Set your thermostat to a consistent temperature throughout the day and night.
 Avoid lowering it at night during extreme cold, as even slight temperature drops can increase the risk of frozen pipes.

-If you’re away during cold weather, keep your home heated to at least 55°F. This ensures your pipes remain warm enough to avoid freezing.
+If the business is closed due to the weather or other reasons, keep your building heated to at least 55°F. This ensures your pipes remain warm enough to avoid freezing.

 For long-term prevention, insulate attics, basements, and crawl spaces to help retain heat in vulnerable areas.
 Seal cracks and openings around windows, doors, and foundation sill plates to eliminate drafts that can lower indoor temperatures.